Phase Plane Widget¶

 | Click-to-set IC | Click anywhere on the phase plane to launch a trajectory |

-| Real-time parameters | Slider controls update the dynamics instantly (no server round-trip) |
+| Real-time parameters | Slider controls update dynamics instantly |

-| Time series | Simultaneous plot of state variables vs. time |
+| Time series | Simultaneous overlay of all state variables vs. time |

-| Bifurcation sweep | Vary one parameter, detect fixed-point / limit-cycle regimes automatically |
+| Bifurcation sweep | Vary one parameter, detect regimes automatically |

 | Regime detection | Auto-classifies: fixed point, limit cycle, or other |